 It was so much fun to plan and host.
-Get ready for LOTS of photos, details and links (some are affiliate links).
+Get ready for LOTS of photos, details and links (some are compensated affiliate links, used at no cost to you).
 I’d love for you to pin this post on Pinterest!

 I looked at hundreds of pirate invitations before finally selecting this cute invitation from Minted.
 I changed the wording from what was on the site, and their amazing designers formatted it to look perfect.
 The quality of Minted cards surpasses any other company I have bought from online, without question.

 For the kids, I found pirate hat/patch/sword sets at Dollar Tree at Halloween last year.
-Yes, I bought 25 of them 9 months before Elias’s birthday.
+Yes, I bought 25 of them 9 months before Elias’s pirate birthday.
 I knew I wouldn’t find a better deal in July!
 Thank goodness he didn’t change his mind!
 We had an old pallet that I wrapped rope around.
 I then hung the hats up with clothespins.
 I was in love with it.
+(Find similar pirate hats here.)

 I also painted cardboard paper towel rolls black and then wrapped the ends with gold washi tape to make telescopes.
 But with everything going on, we didn’t distribute them (just had them in a basket near the ship) so only some kids grabbed them while playing.
-They were really cute, and Elias had fun with them even after the party!
+They were really cute, and Elias had fun with them even after the pirate party!
+These pirate birthday party favor telescopes are a super cute option as well.

 Because I was worried about not having enough hats, I also bought some red fabric, which I ripped into 3 inch strips.
 By the end of the party half the kids had on hats and half had fabric strips (you’ll see them more in other photos!).